load Python modules

 maybe using all three examples…

-Given the random sample \(\mathbf{X}\), the quantity \(g(\mathbf{X})\) is a random variable.
+Consider the sample mean statistics, which can be computed using the Python function mean above.
+Given the random sample \(\mathbf{X}\), the quantity \(\mathbf{Mean}(\mathbf{X})\) is a random variable.
 This should make sense intuitively, since the inputs to the function \(\mathbf{X}\) are random, the output of the function is also random.

-The probability distribution of the random variable \(g(\mathbf{X})\) is called the sampling distribution of \(g\).
+The probability distribution of the random variable \(\mathbf{Mean}(\mathbf{X})\) is called the sampling distribution of the mean.

 In this example, we’ll study the sampling distribution of the \(\mathbf{Mean}\) statistic computed from samples of the form \(\mathbf{U} = (U_1, U_2, \ldots, U_n)\), where each \(U_i\) is an instance of the standard uniform random variable \(U \sim \mathcal{U}(0,1)\).